shnarazk/learn-dp/bqn/README.md

-# An useless attemp just for fun
+# BZR: An useless attemp just for fun